ahdinosaur/campjs-vii/README.md

 distributed systems can be seen as attempts to solve coordination problems.

+a useful frame for understanding how good a distributed system is: "does it coordinate well?"

 every intelligent person knows climate change is a problem to be solved.

 yet we're not doing enough to solve it.

+so maybe our current social / political / economic system is not a good distributed system.

 ### why nature?